stacyphillipsea/historicfloodlevels/README.md

 * Cannot get the download button for the Powerpoint to work.
 Created separate branch (Powerpoint-Download-Attempt)
 * Navbar is not pulling the images from the project folder, had to give it urls instead
 * Attempted to tidy up the callback and update functions but didn't work (didn't save)
+* Should be a section at the bottom for data sources with URL to API Reference